sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 <figure>
 <div id="map-font-2"></div>
-<figcaption>Overlaying map characters on top of each other creates a complete map.</figcaption>
+<figcaption>Overlaying map characters on top of one another creates a complete map.</figcaption>
 </figure>

 ### Step 4: Vary the Countries Based on the Data